Costello Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Male vs. Female

 Sexing Costello tetras takes a bit of practice.
 Females are typically rounder and deeper-bodied than males, especially when full of eggs.
-Males tend to be slightly slimmer and more streamlined.
+Males are slightly slimmer and more streamlined.
 The color differences between sexes are minimal, though males may display a slightly more intense iridescent stripe during spawning activity.
-Looking at the fish from above can help, as gravid females will be noticeably wider through the midsection.
+Looking at the fish from above helps, as gravid females will be noticeably wider through the midsection.

 Average Size & Lifespan